Chat with us, powered by LiveChat

 While Flutter and Cordova are both well-known cross-platform technologies in the mobile app development market, Flutter is more popular than Cordova because of its amazing features.

-According to a 2021 developer survey by Statista, more than 40% of global developers used Flutter while only 16% used Cordova in 2021.
+According to a 2023 developer survey by Statista, more than 40% of global developers used Flutter while only 16% used Cordova in 2021.
 On the contrary, the popularity of both frameworks was almost the same in 2019, as per the data.
-It shows while Flutter’s popularity is increasing over time, Cordova’s prominence is decreasing in the market.
+It shows that while Flutter’s popularity is increasing over time, Cordova’s prominence is decreasing in the market.

-Cordova was without a doubt a very popular framework for developing mobile apps when cross-platform technologies were new in the market.
-However, after the arrival of new and better options like React Native and Flutter, its popularity is decreasing and some people even believe that it is a dead framework now.
+Cordova was, without a doubt, a very popular framework for developing mobile apps when cross-platform technologies were new in the market.
+However, after the arrival of new and better options like React Native and Flutter, its popularity is decreasin,g and some people even believe that it is a dead framework now.

 Winner: Flutter